oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     ![provide consent](./images/provide-consent.png " ")

 5. You will use the **APEX Assistant** Wizard to create a *Event Management* Data Model using AI.
-To create a Project Management Data Model, enter the prompt mentioned below.
+To create a Events Management Data Model, enter the prompts mentioned below.
 Make sure that you choose **Oracle SQL** for **SQL Format**.

+    **Prompt 1:**
     ```
     <copy>
-    >Prompt 1:
-    >Create a data model for an Event Management App.
+    Create a data model for an Event Management App.
 The data model should include events, sessions, speakers, venues and attendees.
     </copy>
     ```